nasrat-v/Decrypt-Saved-Password-Google-Chrome/README.md

 # Decrypt-Saved-Password-Google-Chrome
-Steal and decrypt registered password from chrome engine browser.
+Steal and decrypt registered password from chromium browser.

 ## Library
 This project use sqliteDB https://sqlitebrowser.org/